On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Introduction

 \section{Introduction}

-The recent measurements of the exclusive quarkonium photoproduction by ALICE \cite{ALICE1,ALICE2,ALICE3} and LHCb \cite{LHCb1,LHCb2} collaborations at the LHC have imposed serious constraints to the theoretical models for the vector meson production.
-The forward and central rapidities regions are mapping the dynamics at very small Bjorken-$x$ values, $x \simeq (M_V/\sqrt{s})e^{\pm y}$.
-For instance, for the $J/\psi$ this means values of $x\simeq 10^{-4}\,(10^{-3})$ at central rapidity in proton-proton collisions at 7 TeV (in lead-lead collisions at 2.76 TeV).
+The recent measurements of the exclusive quarkonium photoproduction by ALICE \cite{ALICE1,ALICE2,ALICE3} and LHCb \cite{LHCb1,LHCb2} collaborations at the LHC have imposed serious constraints to the theoretical models for vector meson (V) production (see a review in Ref. \cite{Tapia}).
+The forward and central rapidities regions are mapping the dynamics at very small Bjorken-$x$ values, $x \simeq (M_V/\sqrt{s})e^{\pm y}$ (here, $M_V$ and $y$ are the meson mass and rapidity, respectively).
+The centre-of-mass energy of hadron-hadron collision is denoted by $\sqrt{s}$.
+For instance, for the $J/\psi$ this means values of $x\simeq 10^{-4}\,(10^{-3})$ at central rapidity in proton-proton collisions at $\sqrt{s}=7$ TeV (in lead-lead collisions at centre-of-mass energy per nucleon pair $\sqrt{s_{NN}}=2.76$ TeV).
 Accordingly, the theoretical uncertainty in these cases is very large as the underlying models basically depend on the gluons distribution squared, which is uncertain at the small-$x$ regime.
 The situation is more complicated in the nuclear case, where there is the additional problem of determining the nuclear gluon distribution function.
 A very promising approach is given by the color dipole framework \cite{nik,Nemchik:1996pp}, where the inclusive and exclusive processes can be treated simultaneously.
 Moreover, the dipole framework allows to include in a simple way the corrections associated to the parton saturation phenomenon \cite{hdqcd} and to introduce information on dynamics beyond the leading logarithmic QCD approach.